-Students are allowed to object to their midterm and final examination, as well as their project step grades.
+Students are allowed to object to their midterm and final examination, as well as their take-home exams and quizzes.
 You can only object to your grades within 7 days after the respective grade is announced.
 Grade bargaining will absolutely not be tolerated.